NEWS

 Gold is Reaching All-Time Highs — Are You Capitalizing on this Trend?

 ESGold Corp (CSE: ESAU) (OTC: SEKZF) offers a prime opportunity to capitalize on the surging gold market with a project forecasted to generate CAD $112M in revenue.
-With just $8M needed to finish its Montauban plant, production is expected to kick off in just six months, potentially delivering fast returns.
+With just $8M needed to finish its Montauban plant, production is expected to kick off in just six months.

 What sets ESGold apart?
 They're not only tapping into gold and silver, but also cleaning up the environment by processing toxic mine tailings and restoring natural ecosystems.
 It’s a win for both investors and the planet.

-Already up 12.5% in the last year, ESGold Corp is a public company on the rise.
+Already up over 50% in the last month, ESGold Corp is a public company gaining momentum.

 Disclaimer: This ad is paid for and disseminated on behalf of ESGold Corp (it is sponsored content).
 We do not own any securities of ESGold Corp.
 This ad contains forward-looking statements, which are not historical facts.
 These statements are based on the current beliefs and expectations of ESGold Corp’s management and involve known and unknown risks, uncertainties, and other factors that could cause actual results or events to differ materially from those expressed or implied by such forward-looking statements.
 Words such as “expects,” “plans,” “anticipates,” “believes,” “intends,” “estimates,” “projects,” “potential,” and similar expressions often identify forward-looking statements.
 This is not financial advice, please do your own DD.
 See SEDAR+ for more information.